This post may contain affiliate links. Please read my full disclosure

 - you have to do your own tax withholding (estimated taxes)

 Companies That Hire Virtual Assistants

-If hustling for clients is not your thing, you have another option.
-A big part of my wants to say you can be an employee for a great company and get paid for doing virtual assistant work.
+If freelancing or hustling for clients is not your thing, you have another option.
+A big part of me wants to say “you can be an employee for a great company and get paid for doing virtual assistant work”.
 Well, that’s partly true.
 You CAN be paid by a company doing this kind of work, but you MAY NOT be an actual employee.
 You may be an independent contractor…basically a solo VA but with the company doing all the hard work for you.
 Like getting clients and marketing.